guitemporao/simple-todo-list/README.md

-# todolist
-TodoList w/ Localstorage
+# The todo application in JS, in localstorage